TMackay-Champion/LinaForma/LinaForma_inversion/README.md

 ## L2_inversion.m
 This code performs a bootstrap re-sampling of the observation data, and a grid-search inversion to find the best-fit solution for each bootstrap resample.
-These are combined to give the user a best-fit pressure-temperature estimate for the system of interest and an uncertainty on that estimate.
-The grid-search inversion works by calculating the difference/misfit between the observed data and the forward model data at each P-T point in the forward model CSV file dataset.
+These are combined to give the user a best-fit pressure-temperature estimate and associated uncertainty for the system of interest.

+The grid-search inversion works by calculating the misfit between the observed data and the forward model at each P-T point in the forward model CSV file dataset.
 The best-fit solution is the P-T point with the lowest misfit value.
 It is important that the grid spacing is dense enough to ensure the minimum misfit is not missed between the grid spaces.

 <details>
 <summary> Diagrammatic representation of the grid-search inversion workflow </summary>